Transversospinales

 The transversospinales are a group of muscles of the human back.
 Their combined action is rotation and extension of the vertebral column.
 These muscles are small and have a poor mechanical advantage for contributing to motion.
-They include: the three semispinalis muscles, the multifidus muscle, and the rotatores muscles.
+They include: the three semispinalis muscles, the multifidus muscle, and the rotatores spinae muscles.

 Location

 The three semispinalis muscles, span 4-6 vertebral segments: